 Eitan Medical’s decision to introduce a vial-based configuration for its Sorrel wearable platform provides a number of key benefits for pharmaceutical partners.
 Glass vials constitute the most versatile primary packaging containment solution, as almost all pharmaceutical companies already possess internal vial filling capabilities.
 This can help to ensure compatibility with a wearable drug delivery platform from the initial development stages of new drug formulations, while also enhancing the lifecycle management of those products already on the market with established supply chains.

-Stevanato Group’s contribution to the development of the Sorrel wearable devices surpasses the mere provision of glass primary packaging to include technical, analytical and project management competencies that provide fully integrated containment solutions for wearable drug delivery devices.
-The customised package comprises several key components, primarily high quality primary packaging in the form of Stevanato Group’s SG EZ-fill format.
-Also included is the identification of the most suitable add-on components according to the final application and the filling process, leveraging Stevanato Group’s proficiency and long history of collaboration with leading closure manufacturers of rubber plunger stoppers, lined caps, front caps and aluminium crimps for cartridges, as well as front caps and aluminium crimps for vials.
+Stevanato Group’s contribution to the development of the Sorrel wearable devices surpasses the mere provision of glass primary packaging to include technical, analytical, and project management competencies that provide fully integrated containment solutions for wearable drug delivery devices.
+The customized package comprises several key components, primarily high-quality primary packaging in the form of Stevanato Group’s SG EZ-fill format.
+Also included is the identification of the most suitable add-on components according to the final application and the filling process, leveraging Stevanato Group’s proficiency and long history of collaboration with leading closure manufacturers of rubber plunger stoppers, lined caps, front caps, and aluminum crimps for cartridges, as well as front caps and aluminum crimps for vials.

-The use of a nest-and-tub configuration confers further key benefits to the SG EZ-fill platform, minimising glass-to-glass contact, increasing cosmetic quality and reducing particles, which results in a lower risk of rejection and waste of drug products, along with higher mechanical resistance, thus reducing the risk of container breakage and further drug loss.
+The use of a nest-and-tub configuration confers further key benefits to the SG EZ-fill platform, minimizing glass-to-glass contact, increasing cosmetic quality, and reducing particles, which results in a lower risk of rejection and waste of drug products, along with higher mechanical resistance, thus reducing the risk of container breakage and further drug loss.

 PRIMARY CONTAINER CONSIDERATIONS FOR OPTIMISATION INTO LARGE-VOLUME WEARABLE DEVICES

-Using the SG EZ-fill format enables Stevanato Group to provide large-volume primary cartridges ranging from 5 mL to 20 mL that can be integrated into wearable delivery systems suitable for treatment of chronic illnesses.
-With complete control of the forming conditions, and through continuous product improvement, Stevanato Group can optimise the internal shape of the primary container, thus maximising dosing accuracy.
-Furthermore, every aspect of the drug reservoir – length, diameter, volume, neck size, flange design and closure – can be customised according to a specific device’s technical needs.
+Using the SG EZ-fill format enables Stevanato Group to provide large-volume primary cartridges ranging from 5 mL to 20 mL that can be integrated into wearable delivery systems suitable for the treatment of chronic illnesses.
+With complete control of the forming conditions, and through continuous product improvement, Stevanato Group can optimize the internal shape of the primary container, thus maximizing dosing accuracy.
+Furthermore, every aspect of the drug reservoir – length, diameter, volume, neck size, the flange design, and closure – can be customized according to a specific device’s technical needs.

-With the aim of obtaining a homogenous silicone layer in terms of thickness and distribution, the proper and optimised silicone recipe for each format is defined by a tailored design of experiment study.
+With the aim of obtaining a homogenous silicone layer in terms of thickness and distribution, the proper and optimized silicone recipe for each format is defined by a tailored design of the experimental study.
 Using proprietary siliconisation technology and automatic camera controls guarantees optimal results for gliding profile and good cosmetic appearance.

-As a full solution provider, Stevanato Group is further able to support plunger development to reduce the dead volume and optimise “glideability” by using the partner’s preferred rubber manufacturer, formulation and coating.
+As a full solution provider, Stevanato Group is further able to support plunger development to reduce the dead volume and optimize “glide ability” by using the partner’s preferred rubber manufacturer, formulation, and coating.
 Moreover, Stevanato Group can pre-assemble cartridges with the customer’s closure of choice (for example, a front stopper with or without flip-off) from all major closure manufacturers.
-Specific in-line cameras are dedicated to control the quality of the crimping to improve container closure integrity.
+Specific in-line cameras are dedicated to controlling the quality of the crimping to improve container closure integrity.